 This, of course, can stop the user journey dead in its tracks.
 However, if you do your due diligence and learn how to use user behavior to drive your e-commerce search strategies, you’ll have a significant advantage.

 4. It Can Lead to Valuable Insights Through Analytical Research

 Every business with an online presence should be harnessing the power that analytics has to offer.
 One crucial piece of information you can evaluate is your on-site search results.

 As you delve into these numbers, ask yourself some key questions about the relationship between the user journey and the analytics.
 What are your customers and potential customers searching for?
 How can you use those results to better understand what people want and improve your product strategy?
 How often do people receive a “zero results” page, and what exactly are they seeking when they are left without any answers?

 Every business can utilize Google Analytics to parse your on-site search results.
 Using data-driven analysis in this manner can lead to some crucial insights about customer behavior, your site’s functionality, and the quality of your current blueprint.

 Optimized on-site search is one of the many services that we offer at Coalition Technologies when you sign up for our SEO services.
 With us on your team, you’re not on your own.
 You don’t have to know the best practices or keep track of these countless little details.

-So if you want to improve the user journey for your customers, and you want to do it to the standards of one of the best SEO firms in the business, Coalition Technologies has the resources and dedication to help.
+So if you want to improve the user journey for your customers, and you want to do it to the standards of one of the best SEO and ecommerce firms in the business, Coalition Technologies has the resources and dedication to help.
 If you have questions about our on-site search services or need a quote, call us today at (310) 736-2327.